 Conclusion

 A one-day fishing license keeps things simple and affordable when you just want a few hours on the water.
-You’ll pay less than a full season, can grab a pass at a bait shop or online, and should check for special trout, saltwater, or gear fees.
+You pay less than for a full season, can grab a pass at a bait shop or online, and should check for special trout, saltwater, or gear fees.
 For example, Sarah bought a Georgia one-day license before a weekend trip, paid the small trout-stamp fee, and landed a limit—proof a short pass can still make a big day.